kaischuygon/blog/_posts/2021-11-03-project-2-milestone-1.md

 ---
 layout: post
-title:  "Project 2 Milestone 2"
+title:  "Mobile App Dev Project 2 Milestone 1"
 ---

 The second project for my mobile app development course is to create a single view interactive Anroid app using Android Studio and written in Kotlin.